Memo to the President: Stop Saying Stupid Sh-t

-Since Mr. Trump announced his presidential candidacy, no week has passed when he has not said or posted something thoughtless, if not “yugely” absurd, which derails his political momentum.
-His endless loop of unforced gaffes send all of his handlers and backers into damage control mode and his endorsers into various states of buyer’s remorse.
+Since Mr. Trump announced his presidential candidacy, no week has passed when he has not said or posted something thoughtless, sophomoric, if not “yugely” absurd.
+His endless loop of unforced gaffes send all of his handlers and backers into damage control mode and many of his supporters and endorsers into various states of buyer’s remorse.

 Last summer, Mr. Trump’s family and senior advisers conducted an intervention of sorts, endeavoring to convince him to stay on message — focus on Hillary Clinton’s unmitigated corruption and her long record of domestic and foreign policy malfeasance.

-Every time Trump has taken a step forward, he inevitably, like clockwork, posts something mindless on social media and, thus, has taken a half-step backwards due to that unforced error.
+Every time Mr. Trump has taken a step forward, he inevitably, like clockwork, posts something mindless on social media and takes a half-step backwards.